rsolano60/AntGuardian/README.md

 Also you can adjust the lead time to give to your miners to restart when internet connection is lost and recovered by changing SECONDS_TO_INTERNET.

 ### Running
+Using the command prompt, while in the directory Downloads/AntGuardian, run the program by entering the command:

 (Mac & Linux) RUN COMMAND:
 ```sh
 python3 AntGuardian.py